borbware/unity-basics-course/unity-advanced/3-events.md

     }
 }
 ```
-* bad stuff
+* Bad stuff
   * Hooking up scripts in the Inspector requires you to make a manual connection which may not work well for different objects in the scene, especially if they’re created as the game runs.
-  * when connecting events between unrelated objects, you may find it more useful to use event delegates instead.
+  * When connecting events between unrelated objects, you may find it more useful to use event delegates instead.
-  * to overcome this, there's the Scriptable Object Unity Event :)))))))
+  * To overcome this, there's the Scriptable Object Unity Event :)))))))

 ### Scriptable object Unity Event